kilohealth/rn-fitness-tracker/README.md

 implementation 'com.google.android.gms:play-services-auth:16.0.1'
 ```

-#### react-native 0.60.x

-React Native autolinking will handle the rest.
+4. React Native autolinking will handle the rest.

-#### manual linking for projects with older react-native version
+#### React-Native < 0.60 - Manual linking for projects with older react-native version

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
    Add `import com.fitnesstracker.RNFitnessTrackerPackage;` to the imports at the top of the file.